wallarm/product-documentation/docs/latest/about-wallarm/credential-stuffing.md

 Wallarm's **Credential Stuffing Detection** collects and displays real-time information about compromised and weak credentials in your application, as well as attempts to use them.
 It also enables instant notifications about such attempts.

-To identify compromised and weak passwords, Wallarm uses a comprehensive database of more than 300k records.
+To identify compromised and weak passwords, Wallarm uses a comprehensive database of more than 850 million records.

 Knowledge of accounts with stolen or weak passwords allows you to initiate measures to secure these accounts' data, like communicating with account owners, temporarily suspending access to the accounts, etc.